- Dew point

 Wet bulb temperature

+The wet bulb temperature is traditionally measured by using a thermometer with a water-soaked cloth around it.
+The temperature you get will be affected by the evaporation of water from the cloth.
+If you have 100% relative humidity, the wet bulb temperature will be the same as the dry bulb temperature because they will both be surrounded by water.
 To get a wet bulb temperature reading, either your manual thermohygrometer has to be digitally setup to tell you the wet bulb temperature, or you will have to use one of these old-style whirling hygrometers that have two thermometers in them.
 These readings have diagonal lines that cross towards the bottom right.

 Relative humidity and dew point

 The relative humidity in a psychrometric chart can be found as curling curves that get wider as they go from the bottom left towards the right of the chart.
 The reason I put dew point here is that, as we said above, the dew point is the temperature at which water begins to condense out of the air.
-Your dew point line is the 100% RH line.
-The dew point will be read by moving horizontally along the same plane as the absolute humidity, but the readings will be along the 100% RH curve line, just like with the wet bulb temperature.
+Your dew point line is the 100% blue RH line.
+The dew point will be read by moving horizontally along the same plane as the absolute humidity (pink axis), but the readings will be along the 100% RH curve line, just like with the wet bulb temperature.

 Absolute humidity will be running as the y-axis on the right of the chart and will have to be read moving your eyes towards the left along the horizontal plane.